A Trick of Light: Background

 The brothers Max and Emil Skladanowsky showed their films at the Wintergarten Variété in Berlin on November 1, 1895.
 They were thus eight weeks earlier than the Lumière brothers, who presented their work in Paris on December 28, 1895.
 In contrast, the Skladanowskys' strips consisted of Variété numbers shot in front of light or dark curtains, such as a boxing kangaroo or a serpentine dance.
 The apparatus from Berlin called the Bioscop was ultimately inferior to the Lumières' invention because they could both record and play back with their Cinematography and were able to produce longer films.

 In 1995, to mark the 100th anniversary of cinema, Wim Wenders and students from the HFF Munich made this film about the birth of the medium.
-In doing so, they decided against producing a documentary and in favor of a tongue-in-cheek narrative style that interpreted history rather freely, because they wanted to honor the naive and unorthodox way in which the Skladanowsky brothers approached their invention.
+They decided against producing a documentary and in favor of a tongue-in-cheek narrative style that interpreted history rather liberally, because they wanted to honor the naive and unorthodox way in which the Skladanowsky brothers approached their invention.
 They also wanted to emphasize their status as rather penniless hobbyists with no precision engineering training and no industrial sponsor.

 The film was created as a silent film and was then provided with off screen narrators.
-The playing parts filmed in 1895 were shot on a historical hand crank camera from the company Askania, while the present shots were filmed with present-day cameras such as the Arri.
+The 1895 scenes were shot on a historical hand crank camera from the company Askania, while the present-day shots were filmed with present-day cameras such as the Arri.

 Parts of it had been previously shown at various film festivals.
-The television station "arte" showed the film in its compilation for the first time on December 28th, 1995.
-The film was there preceded by Wim Wenders who gave explanations on the film and its origins as well as the complete broadcast of the historical variety films that were shown at the winter garden at the time.
+The television station "arte" showed the complete film for the first time on December 28, 1995.
+The broadcast was preceded by an introduction by Wim Wenders as well as a complete showing of the historical variety films screened at the winter garden at the time.